Botanical Name: Panax quinquefolius

 Some think the herb can boost endurance and enhance the physical performance of athletes by increasing the amount of available oxygen in the muscles and some studies indicate that American ginseng might improve concentration.

-When American ginseng is taken over a period of one to three months, it is thought to regulate the production of stress hormones in a favorable way by reducing stress response.
+When American ginseng is taken over a period of one to three months, it is thought to regulate the production of stress hormones in a favorable way by reducing the stress response.

 Although the exact mechanism responsible for the herb stress-reducing effect is not known, it is likely that the herb protects an area of the brain called the hippocampus against stress hormones.
 This mechanism may also explain why it may be useful to prevent memory loss and loss of cognitive abilities in people who suffer from bipolar disorder, depression and a disorder of the adrenal glands known as Cushing’s disease.